 Brushing too vigorously: The number one self-inflicted cause of worn enamel is brushing too hard.
 In a race to get through the boredom of brushing their teeth, so they can dive into bed, many children pick up the bad habit of brushing with a back'n'forth saw-like motion.
 It also “sounds” effective, and if you’ve ever seen a character brush their teeth in a cartoon, or in the movies, that’s how it’s done – so you can’t blame ‘em, really.
 However, the continual friction this causes along the gumline wears away not only the enamel, but also gum tissue, and that’s not good.
 If you spy your youngsters brushing this way, correct the behavior by illustrating the correct way, which is to brush gently and in a circular motion, aiming the head of the toothbrush at a 45 degree angle toward the base of the gums.

 Using an ill-fitting toothbrush: If your child is using a toothbrush with bristles just a hair shorter than the ones on their hairbrush, a change to a smaller one is probably in order.
 The toothbrush we use should always fit our mouths, and for the growing mouths of children, that brush size is going to change until they reach adulthood.
 Try out different sizes.
 Smaller is often better.
-And, if you’re at all uncertain, ask your dentist the next time you’re in for a visit.
-They’ll no doubt have a great suggestion that will be a perfect match to the size of your child’s mouth and teeth!
+And, if you’re at all uncertain, ask us the next time you’re in for a visit.
+We'd be happy to suggest the perfect size of brush for your child’s mouth and teeth!

 Using a toothbrush with bristles that are too stiff: Just as the dimension of a toothbrush matters, so does the stiffness of the bristles.
 Bristles that are too firm can be damaging to enamel and gum tissue in much the same way as brushing too vigorously.
-This is why most dentists will recommend either soft or extra-soft bristles on a toothbrush because it’s the technique (see tip #2) that really matters not the force of the brushing, nor the firmness of the bristles.
-Again, if you’re not sure, ask your dentist for advice specific to your child!
+This is why Smile Galaxy recommends either soft or extra-soft bristles on a toothbrush because it’s the technique (see tip #2) that really matters not the force of the brushing, nor the firmness of the bristles.
+Again, if you’re not sure, ask us for advice regarding your specific child's needs.